kunalone/DatabseSwiftWrap/README.md

 DatabaseHandler.transactionWithParametersFTS4(query: string, dataArray: threeDoubles as [[AnyObject]]) { (result) in if result == true{
 print("transaction successful")
-// transcation executed successfully
+// transaction executed successfully
 }
 }
 ```
-#### Other CRUD operations can be performed using executeUpdateForFTS4 and executeQueryForFTS4 methods just like normal operations following is the demo for normal databse queries
+#### Other CRUD operations can be performed using executeUpdateForFTS4 and executeQueryForFTS4 methods just like normal operations following is the demo for normal database queries

 ### Setting library CRUD operations